microsoft/vscode-docs/docs/editor/editingevolved.md

 ## Go to Definition

-If a [language](/docs/languages/overview.md) supports it, you can go to the definition of a symbol by pressing `kb(editor.action.goToDeclaration)`.
+If a [language](/docs/languages/overview.md) supports it, you can go to the definition of a symbol by pressing `kb(editor.action.revealDefinition)`.

 If you press `kbstyle(Ctrl)` and hover over a symbol, a preview of the declaration will appear: